3rd International Conference on Viology, Infectious Diseases and COVID-19

 Publishing: After the conference, all accepted conference abstracts/papers will be published with ISBN and DOI in "United Research Forum" conference proceedings.
-In addition, all participants will be encouraged to submit an extended full manuscript to one dedicated Special Issue in "Journal of Advanced Materials", URF Publishers on discounted Article Processing Charge (APC) 199 £ (Note: Subjected to peer review).
+In addition, all participants will be encouraged to submit an extended full manuscript to one dedicated Special Issue in "Emerging Microbes and Infections", URF Publishers on discounted Article Processing Charge (APC) 199 £ (Note: Subjected to peer review).

 Track 01: COVID-19 Case Reports

 Track 03: Impact of COVID-19